 In the second step, the supercritical fluid is moved into a “separation vessel,” where heat and pressure encourage the active compounds to separate from the carbon dioxide, where it becomes an immiscible fluid thanks to temperature and pressure gradients.
-The final step includes the extraction of CO2 by letting it stabilize back to its gaseous state, this enables it to restabilize as a gas and flow back into the CO2 tank, leaving behind amber-colored cannabis oil.
+The final step includes the extraction of CO2 by letting it stabilize back to its gaseous state, this enables it to restabilize as gas and flow back into the CO2 tank, leaving behind amber-colored cannabis oil.

-Bear in mind; this is a rather oversimplified version of the extraction process as there are many more nuances involved.
+Bear in mind; that this is a rather oversimplified version of the extraction process as there are many more nuances involved.

 What’s the difference between the subcritical and supercritical CO2 extraction methods?

 CO2 extraction is available in two forms: supercritical CO2 extraction and subcritical CO2 extraction.
 They’re similar extraction methods with two key differences: temperature and pressure.

 Supercritical CO2 extraction